-He slid the SUV into Park and looked at her.
+He slid the SUV into park and looked at her.
 “Yes.
 Brother or not, he can’t do what he’s done and get away with it.
-There’s no other recourse for what he’s done.”
+There’s no other recourse for his actions.”
 He let out a deep sigh.
 “Years ago, when the tiger first started to drive him toward madness, I wanted to do it then, before he could cause any problems.
 It might seem heartless to some, but we’re not like humans.
 There’s not a hospital we can put him in.
 It’s what our kind does when one is sick, we put them out of their misery.
 Henry is driven by his madness.
 He’s no longer the brother I grew up with.”

 Without thinking, she reached across the gap and laid her hand on his lap.
 It’s what their kind did when someone hurt.
 Touch gave them comfort.
 Her fingers brushed against the back of his hand, and unexpected electricity shot through her.
 “No!”
 Tears welled in her eyes with the knowledge of what that meant.
 Oh, shit—it can’t be!

 Electricity coursed through Felix, stealing his breath and all intelligent thought.
 Could this truly be happening?
 How could fate mate him with the woman his twin tortured?
 He would constantly serve as a reminder of her past—a reminder of the Hell she went through to regain her freedom.

 How did he not see this week’s ago when Bethany healed Harmony’s leg?
 After all, he held her down—his hands were clasped around her ankles…no skin-to-skin contact.
 Damn, that’s how he missed it.
 For the mating to start, it had to be triggered from skin contact.